johngolt/gitln/markdown/panda.md

 Once you have created the `GroupBy` object from a `DataFrame`, you might want to do something different for each of the columns.
 Thus, using [] similar to getting a column from a `DataFrame`, you can do.
 With the `GroupBy` object in hand, iterating through the grouped data is very natural and functions similarly to `itertools.groupby()`.
 A single group can be selected using `get_group()`

+Notice that what is returned is not a set of ``DataFrame``s, but a ``DataFrameGroupBy`` object.
+This object is where the magic is: you can think of it as a special view of the ``DataFrame``, which is poised to dig into the groups but does no actual computation until the aggregation is applied.
+This "lazy evaluation" approach means that common aggregates can be implemented very efficiently in a way that is almost transparent to the user.

+To produce a result, we can apply an aggregate to this ``DataFrameGroupBy`` object, which will perform the appropriate apply/combine steps to produce the desired result:

+The ``GroupBy`` object is a very flexible abstraction.
+In many ways, you can simply treat it as if it's a collection of ``DataFrame``s, and it does the difficult things under the hood.

+The ``GroupBy`` object supports column indexing in the same way as the ``DataFrame``, and returns a modified ``GroupBy`` object.

+The ``GroupBy`` object supports direct iteration over the groups, returning each group as a ``Series`` or ``DataFrame``:

 ###### Aggregation

+the ``aggregate()`` method allows for even more flexibility.
+It can take a string, a function, or a list thereof, and compute all the aggregates at once.

 Once the GroupBy object has been created, several methods are available to perform a computation on the grouped data.
 An obvious one is aggregation via the `aggregate()` or equivalently `agg()` method.
 Any function which reduces a Series to a scalar value is an aggregation function and will work, `df.groupby('A').agg(lambda ser: 1)`.